Muhsin

 without a comprehensive financial model.
 He also sent students abroad without, as

-Dr Ganduje’s take on both cases are defective and politically wrong.
+Dr Ganduje’s take on both cases is defective and politically wrong.

 flyovers.
 If he cannot sustain the free education for all, it should remain so

 at least for the girl-child.
-Moreover, the governor should instead bring back those overseas students and
+Moreover, the governor should instead bring back overseas students and

 themselves or die in limbo.